 Selective high-profile terrorism and organised crime trials in which Brian has led for the prosecution include:

 Brian advises and prosecutes for the FCA and the CMA, and has defended, and advised, in large-scale fraud including mortgage and tax fraud, insider dealing and other serious fraud and corruption cases.
-Examples of past high-profile cases Brian has defended in:

 Brian is currently retained by the CMA to advise and lead on its investigation into products in the construction industry and by the FCA to advise and lead on a high profile insider dealing investigation.

 - R v Clews (Butte Mining PLC fraud regarding the flotation of a PLC based upon alleged mining deposits in Butte, Montana, USA).

 - R v Anderson (Brent Walker PLC – trial of the finance director).

 - R v Donald and Cressey (large-scale police corruption exposed by the BBC’s Panorama).

 Brian has advised in and prosecuted some of the biggest homicide cases of the day, and continues to do so as well as defend.